 Not long ago, a listener sent me a message saying how much he enjoys Sunday Baroque.
 He identified himself as an “old rocker” who grew up in the 70s and 80s but who, nevertheless, finds himself newly captivated by baroque music.
 It reminded me of an interview I heard recently with travel expert Rick Steves, in which he talked about the “transformational” experience of travel.
-He pointed out how when you go to someplace new, somewhere you’ve never been and may have questions about, and where you may not even speak the language, it can transform you.
-That “old rocker” listener’s comments demonstrate that music can be transformational, too.
-Someone might assume he won’t like classical music because rock has been his staple genre, but when he listens to Sunday Baroque he finds the music comforting, appealing, even familiar.

 The Autumnal Equinox is almost here — Fall begins on Friday, September 22.
 Baroque era composer and violinist Antonio Vivaldi famously honored each season with a Concerto, and an accompanying sonnet for each.
 In his AUTUMN Concerto, Vivaldi depicted “The peasant celebrates with song and dance the harvest safely gathered in,” “cooling breezes,” and hunters who “emerge at dawn, ready for the chase.”

 This is a milestone week, and I’m feeling sentimental.

 On September 6, 1987 I hosted my first radio program!
 It was a local show on WSHU Public Radio in my hometown of Fairfield, Connecticut and the manager there entrusted me with the responsibility and privilege of being a radio announcer despite my complete lack of experience.
 Armed with my newly minted degree in music, I had never even set foot in a radio station before that week, and it was truly seat-of-the-pants learning.
 “Sunday Morning Baroque” was born on that day.